On the almost sure convergence of adaptive allocation procedures: CARA designs with continuous covariates

-\begin{ex} As in the case of RA procedures, also for $CARA$ rules there is often a desired target allocation $\pi^{\ast}$ to treatment $A$ that is a function of the unknown model parameters and the covariates, i.e. $\pi^{\ast}=\pi^{\ast}(\boldsymbol{\gamma},\boldsymbol{z})$, which is assumed to be continuous in ${\boldsymbol{\gamma }}$ for any fixed covariate level $\boldsymbol{z}$.
-In particular, Zhang et al. \cite{Zha07} assumed a generalized linear model setup and suggested to allocate subject $(n+1)$ to $A$ with probability
+\begin{ex} As in the case of RA procedures, also for CARA rules there is often a desired target allocation $\uppi^{\ast}$ to treatment $A$ that is a function of the unknown model parameters and the covariates, that is, $\uppi^{\ast}=\uppi^{\ast}(\boldsymbol{\gamma},\mathbf{z})$, which is assumed to be continuous in ${\boldsymbol{\gamma}}$ for any fixed covariate level $\mathbf{z}$.
+In particular, Zhang \textit{et al.} \cite{Zha07} assumed a generalized linear model setup and suggested to allocate subject $(n+1)$ to $A$ with probability